/ seo-tools / Best Keyword Research Tools in 2026

 Keywords Everywhere is a browser extension that shows search volume, CPC, and competition data directly in Google search results, YouTube, Amazon, and other platforms.
 You do not need to open a separate tool.
 Just search normally and the data appears alongside the results.

 The "Related Keywords" and "People Also Search For" widgets are useful for discovering long-tail variations.
 The trend data chart shows you seasonality at a glance.
-At $2.25/month for the basic tier, it is practically free.
+The credit model means you pay only for the data you fetch, and at $84 a year for the Bronze tier, roughly $7 a month, it is one of the cheapest options here.

 It is not a replacement for a full keyword research tool.
 You cannot do bulk analysis, competitor research, or keyword gap analysis.
 But as a supplement to your main tool, it is essential.